-When it comes to managing our food budget, my husband will tell you I’m the queen of coupons and bargain shopping.
+When it comes to managing a food budget, coupons and bargain shopping are key.

-While you won’t find me with a decade’s supply of toiletries and cereal in my basement, I know my way around the Sunday paper, coupon apps, and the quick sale racks.
-I get the most out of my coupons by saving them to use on sale items.
-I also frequent the discount racks, especially for fresh items.
+Explore the Sunday paper, coupon apps, and the quick sale racks.
+Get the most out of your coupons by saving them to use on sale items.
+Check out the discount racks when you’re in store, especially for fresh items.
 Slightly bruised or extra ripe produce can still have a lot of life left and cost a fraction of the price of the freshly stocked produce.
-I buy discount packs of peppers at a huge savings, then, I immediately cut them up and freeze them to use later.
-This trick saves my family money and cuts back on food waste at the store.

-Move over chicken, there’s other proteins in town.
+Move over chicken, there are other proteins in town.
 Beans and peas are less expensive than meat and these plant-based protein foods provide fiber, iron, folate and are important to digestive health.
 Want some?